demingfactor/storytellingsa/src/cms/events/2023-07-09-future-events.md

 ### **FUTURE MONTHLY MEETINGS FOR 2025 & Early 2026**

-* **Sunday** **12 October.** Ticketed Event - Performance programmed as part of **SA’s Nature Festival.
-Theme:** *Celebrating Nature**\*.
-Venue:** Knightsbridge Guide Hall in Phillips Reserve, corner of Rochester Street & Howard Terrace, Leabrook. **Host:** Sue 0419 860 880 - call for Ticket Information (ticketing details will be published here nearer event.)
-We use Humanitix for our on-line ticketing.
-They don't keep the fee, its all donated to charity.
-Ticket Information.
-Cost $x - to be announced ($x for Storytelling SA + GST + Ticketing fee=donation to charity.)
 * **Saturday 8 November.** **Theme:** *Dreaming.* **Venue:** Private home in Valley View.
 Call Vivienne for venue address 0439 420 994.

   **Saturday 6 December.** **NOTE**: 9:30am Shared **Xmas BRUNCH** until 11:00am then Story sharing. **Theme:** *I want* … until 1:00pm. **Venue** - private home in Upper Sturt (in the hills between Belair and Crafers) Call Vivienne for venue address 0439 420 994.